 “It’s not the diet, it’s the exercise” Exercise, or rather physical activity, is important.
 Blue Zone living has a mix of different healthy habits that contribute to the healthspan of Blue Zone inhabitants, thus the Power 9.

-There doesn't seem to be much criticism of the Blue Zone's other tenets of healthy living.
-Some might argue that, say, walking - not diet - is the key to longevity.
-Likely the Blue Zones team would agree that walking is indeed a vital part of the longevity health mix.
+There seems to be little if any criticism of the Blue Zone's other tenets of healthy living.
+Some argue that, walking - not diet - is the key to longevity.
+Likely the Blue Zones team would agree that walking is indeed a vital part of the overall longevity health mix.

 Final Thoughts

-While it could be easy to fall in love with a romanticised idea of Blue Zone living and lifestyle, based on holiday or travel footage, the reality is that the healthy Blue Zone living consists of generally poor communities living a lifestyle that is dying out.
-Lifestyles that are rapidly being surpassed by modern living.
+While it is easy to fall in love with a romanticised idea of Blue Zone living, the reality is that the healthy Blue Zone living consists of generally poor communities living a lifestyle that is dying out.
+Lifestyles that are rapidly being surpassed by modern living and unhealthier lifesyle dominated by processed foods, little physical activity and more stress.

 For most people, improving health is about finding motivation and prioritising self-care with an ultimate goal of taking action.
 If you want to take effective and targeted steps that fit into your unique lifestyle, The Whole Health Practice is here to help.